 The chemicals in tobacco smoke harm your blood cells.

-Not only is this bad for your heart, which dramatically increases your risk for a heart attack or stroke.
-It’s also one of the leading causes of AGING — for your body, skin, organs and even brain!
+Not only is this bad for your heart, but it dramatically increases your risk for heart problems.
+It’s also one of the leading causes of AGING — for your body, skin, organs, and even brain!